blockworks-foundation/dasheri/README.md

         └── test_pool.rs # test for pool
 ```

-The point of this anchor project is to serve as a starter kit or example to compose with mango-v3 using anchor.
+[This](https://en.wikipedia.org/wiki/Dasheri) anchor project should serve as a starter kit or example to compose with mango-v3 using anchor.
 It currently provides 2 examples and various inline todos on how to extend this.

 Use cases